frc-88/ROSNetworkTablesBridge/README.md

      * @param updateDelay        The time delay (in milliseconds) between updates (I recommend 20) */ public CoprocessorBridge(String coprocessorAddress, int coprocessorPort, int updateDelay) {
+        // If the NetworkTables server is on the roboRIO:
+        // NetworkTableInstance instance = NetworkTableInstance.getDefault();

-        // Initialize target network table.
-In this example, the host is the coprocessor.
+        // If the NetworkTables server is on the coprocessor:
-        // The host can easily be changed to be the roboRIO.
         NetworkTableInstance instance = NetworkTableInstance.create();
         instance.startClient3("bridge");
         instance.setServer(coprocessorAddress, coprocessorPort);